minkoma/minkoma.io/index.md

 ## *Hobbies* 😸
-* Try different vanilla latte☕️ and boba milk tea🧋
+* Try different vanilla latte☕️ and jasmine milk tea🧋
 * Videography & photography📷
 * Cooking and eating all kinds of noodles🍜
 * Traveling ✈️ (have been to 15+ countries!)